falo2k/ProtonPack/README.md

 ### PCBs
 I have created a couple of PCBs to make installation neater in a Q-Pack.
 I've shared the production files in the PCBs folder for use with [JLCPCB](https://jlcpcb.com/).
 I used Altium Circuitmaker to create these, so it's hard to share a useful copy of them.
 I plan at some point to migrate these to KiCad but that requires time to learn KiCad.
 It'll probably happen when I start working on a better belt gizmo :)

 The folder also contains STLs to mount the boards and keep the solder joins clear of the mounting surface.
 For the Wand, it is just a spacer - the board is designed to fit along the handle side of the Mk3 Q-Pack, using the external M3 bolt to secure it with a nut internally.
-This should position the serial/power connections for the handle exit, but leave enough space for an encoder to run through the top knob if desired.
+This should position the serial/power connections for the handle exit, but leave enough space for an encoder to run through the top/front knob if desired.
 For the pack, it's a backer designed to have M3x5x4 heat sets (standard size used in [Vorons](https://www.vorondesign.com/)) added to the holes so the board can be attached and removed easily with M3 bolts.
 The backer can then be secured in place to the motherboard with VHB tape.
 It should be slim enough to fit underneath the booster box of the Mk3 Q-Pack.

 Lastly, the current version did not take into account the 3mm inset on the box lid.
 I have added an alternative STL for this into the folder, but will refactor the PCBs when I redo them in the future.
 My STL for the lid also changes some hole sizes as I'm using M3 + heat inserts to attach to the box, and M4 for metal V-Hook/S-Hook connectors.